hellosteadman/overspill/README.md

 ./run makemigrations
 ```

+Thing is, I suck at Unix, so you can't put more than one argument after `~/run`
+at the moment.

+#### Running tests

+The development servers are spun up with testing in-place, and there's a
+shortcut function for testing the apps within Overspill.
+From the project
+directory, just run `./test <app-name>` and the tests should run; you should
+also get a coverage.py report back.

 ### To run the site remotely:

 1. Create 3 DigitalOcean droplets: one for web, one for the database, and one for the worker